 The National Construction Code requires that only primary building elements including roof, ceiling, floor, stairway or ramp and wall framing members require protection against termite attack.
 Termite protection can be provided by a number of accredited systems including chemical barriers, graded particle barriers, sheet metal barriers or composite systems comprising both physical and chemical barrier systems.

 You should research each accredited termite protection method and choose the appropriate system that suits their financial constraints and construction methodology.
 Building owners should incorporate routine termite inspection as part of their normal maintenance inspection of their buildings.

 Termite management involves reducing the chances that major damage is caused to your house by termite infestations.
 Termites cause more damage to Australian houses than fire, floods and storms combined – damage that is not covered by household insurance.

-For details on termites and termite management visit the Victorian Building Commission - Termite Management website.
+For details on termites and termite management visit the Victorian Building Authority - Termite Management website.

 Variation or extension of time for a building permit